matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ```

 I feel like a broken record every time I start these talks by thanking
 everybody.
-So I want to start this way in a different way by saying,
+So I want to start this talk in a different way by saying,
 "My son is getting married today."

 [Audience applause]